-- Decreased earning potential or disability.
+- Reduced earning potential or disability.
 Sometimes severe injuries make it impossible for a person to earn as much money as before the accident.
 That situation is diminished earning capacity.
 If you cannot work at all to support yourself, you have a disability.

 - Pain and suffering.
 The physical discomfort and emotional distress you endured do not come with a price tag, but these unpleasant experiences are compensable in a car accident injury claim.

 - Other noneconomic damages.
 Some examples of other recoverable damages that can be a challenge to measure include disfigurement, loss of enjoyment of life, post-traumatic stress disorder (PTSD), and loss of consortium.